apache/apisix-website/blog/en/blog/2023/08/05/request-validation.md

 A key point is that you might not always own your clients, or modifying client requests might be relatively easy.
 Adding validation in a layer you have absolute control of is the better alternative.

 So why can't you validate requests in your services directly?
-Well, after a point, it becomes too complex for the application developer to configure both request validation and application/business-specific validation.
+Well, after a point, it becomes too complex for the application developer to configure both request validation (header/body validation) and application/business-specific validation.
 Without an API gateway layer, invalid requests still end up adding load to your backend services.

 Ideally, you should validate requests in all three layers with only business-specific validation in your services.
 The [APISIX Dashboard](https://apisix.apache.org/docs/dashboard/USER_GUIDE/) can export the configured routes to [OpenAPI format](https://spec.openapis.org/oas/latest.html), which can be used for client-side validation.